ysyk2021/the-art-of-feedback-in-the-workplace-providing-constructive-criticism-and-encouragement/src/chapter-7-1.md

 Encouraging positive performance is essential for effective feedback in the workplace.
 In this chapter, we will explore the techniques and strategies necessary for recognizing and rewarding positive performance.

-Effective feedback in the workplace involves:

-* Focusing on positive performance
-* Providing timely and specific feedback
-* Creating a culture of recognition and appreciation
-* Encouraging ongoing growth and development
-* Celebrating successes and milestones

 Focusing on Positive Performance
 --------------------------------